Research & Development Technical Section

 R&D Grand Challenges

-The RDTS Grand Challenges framework defines the strategic R&D themes that will shape the oil and gas industry—and its role in the energy transition—over the next decade and beyond.
+The RDTS Grand Challenges framework defines the strategic research and development priorities that will shape the oil and gas industry—and its evolving role within the broader energy system—over the next decade and beyond.
+These Grand Challenges are not static technical problems; they represent interconnected, system-level questions that require sustained innovation, cross-disciplinary collaboration, and long-term thinking across industry, academia, and government.

-First published in the Journal of Petroleum Technology in 2011 and refreshed through a dedicated SPE workshop and article series in 2023, the Grand Challenges guide our programming, collaborations, and advocacy.
+First published in the Journal of Petroleum Technology in 2011 and refreshed through a dedicated SPE workshop and accompanying article series in 2023, the RDTS Grand Challenges serve as a unifying compass for the Technical Section’s activities.
+They guide RDTS program development, technical events, publications, and external engagement, while also providing a shared language for discussing how upstream technologies must evolve in response to societal expectations, energy security needs, and climate imperatives.

 • Geothermal and new energy opportunities